OxfordRSE/python-packaging-course/site/content/part3_sharing_a_package/building_distributions.md

 location - most likely your current environment's `site-packages/` directory.
 This makes the installation of wheels both safer and faster.

-> Another very important feature of python wheels is that they can embed compiled code,
-> effectively alleviating the need for the recipient to compile (_build_) anything.
+Another very important feature of python wheels is that they can embed compiled code, effectively alleviating the need for the recipient to compile (_build_) anything.
-> As a result, the wheel is platform-dependant, but makes the installation considerably easier
+As a result, the wheel is platform-dependant, but makes the installation considerably easier and faster.
-> and faster.
 For this reason, wheels are part of the family of _built distrubtions_.
-> Another type of built distribution is the python _egg_.
-However, the wheel format was
-> created in response to the shortcomings of Python eggs and this format is now obsolete.
+Another type of built distribution is the python _egg_.
+However, the wheel format was created in response to the shortcomings of Python eggs and this format is now obsolete.
-> See [Wheel vs Egg](https://packaging.python.org/discussions/wheel-vs-egg/) on the Python Packaging User Guide.
+See [Wheel vs Egg](https://packaging.python.org/discussions/wheel-vs-egg/) on the Python Packaging User Guide.

-### Activity 6 - Building a Python wheel {#activity-5-building-a-python-wheel}
+### Activity 5 - Building a Python wheel {#activity-5-building-a-python-wheel}

-1. Create a new virtual environment for this activity
+1. If you don't have one, create a new developement virtual environment in the `tstools-dist` directory:

     ```shell
-    python -m venv test-wheel
+    python -m venv tstools-venv
-    source test-wheel/bin/activate # (GNU/Linux and MacOS)
+    source tstools-venv/bin/activate # (GNU/Linux and MacOS)
-    test-wheel\Scripts\activate.bat # (Windows)
+    tstools-venv\Scripts\activate.bat # (Windows command prompt)
+    tstools-venv\Scripts\Activate.ps1 # (Windows PowerShell)
     ```
-2. Build a wheel
+2. Update `pip`

     ```shell
+    pip install --upgrade pip
+    ```
+3. Install `setuptools` and the `wheel` extension:

+    ```shell
+    pip install setuptools wheel
+    ```
+4. Build a wheel

+    ```shell
     python setup.py bdist_wheel
     ```
-3. Install the wheel using `pip`.
+5. Install the wheel using `pip`.
     Hint: wheels are written in the `dist/` directory, next to the `setup.py` file, just like source distributions.
-4.  `.whl` files are basically zip files.
+6.  `.whl` files are basically zip files.
 Unzip the wheel and explore its contents.

+{{% notice note %}}
+The `bdist_wheel` command is only available after the package [wheel](https://pypi.org/project/wheel/) is installed in your current environment.
+It is an extension to the `setuptools` package.
+{{% /notice %}}